pastorryanhayden/camprhino2/donate.md

 [Donate Today](https://www.visionmissions.info/donate)&nbsp;(You can donate by clicking this link which takes you to our mission: Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)

+You can also Donate Via PayPal by going to this link.&nbsp;[https://www.paypal.me/camprhino](https://www.paypal.me/camprhino)&nbsp;

-## We have met our original goal of $100,000 in one year and are pressing toward our second year goal of $200,000.&nbsp; We are working toward having the initial land purchase made by June 2018.&nbsp;&nbsp;
+## We have met our original goal of $200,000 in one year. &nbsp; We purchased property and held our first Teen Camp in December 2018.&nbsp; We are now in the process of finishing up Phase \#1 in our camp construction.&nbsp; We lack $20,000 to finish up housing for the boy dorms.

 Have you had your life touched by attending Christian summer camp?
 Have you sent teenagers to camp and had them come back with their lives changed?
 Have you have kids get saved at camp?

-**Children and Teens in South Africa need a Bible Preaching Christian Camp!** Not only do they live in abject poverty, most of them experience a level of immorality, drunkenness, and demonic activity that few American kids ever experience.
+**Children and Teens in South Africa need a Bible Preaching Christian Camp\!** Not only do they live in abject poverty, most of them experience a level of immorality, drunkenness, and demonic activity that few American kids ever experience.
 Imagine the impact a week of Christian camp could have on their life. *If Christian Camp helps American churches, imagine how much it could do to help missionaries and native South African churches.*

 **This will also provide an amazing short-term missions trip opportunity for American students.** Bible College Students and other ministry minded young people will have the opportunity to travel to Africa for a season, work in South African churches with veteran missionaries, and help in the camp as counselors and camp staff.